tonikelope/megasplit/README.md

 # megasplit
-Just another split wrapper with some sugar
+Just another split command wrapper with some sugar

 1. Progressbar